UniMath/agda-unimath/src/metric-spaces/short-maps-pseudometric-spaces.lagda.md

   where

   is-short-id-Pseudometric-Space :
-    is-short-function-Pseudometric-Space A A (id-Pseudometric-Space A) is-short-id-Pseudometric-Space d x y H = H
+    is-short-map-Pseudometric-Space A A (id-Pseudometric-Space A) is-short-id-Pseudometric-Space d x y H = H

-  id-short-function-Pseudometric-Space :
+  id-short-map-Pseudometric-Space :
-    short-function-Pseudometric-Space A A
+    short-map-Pseudometric-Space A A
-  id-short-function-Pseudometric-Space =
+  id-short-map-Pseudometric-Space =
     ( id-Pseudometric-Space A , is-short-id-Pseudometric-Space)
 ```